Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 There is a positive correlation between abdominal fat content and waist circumference measurements.

 It is tough to obtain skinfold measurements on clients who are obese, in addition to the process itself being demeaning due to the size of the skinfolds.

 For the assessment of abdominal fat in overweight and obese clients:

 - Use waist circumference and BMI measures instead of using skinfold measures.

-- Test in a private setting and let the client know that no one besides them will ever see the results.
+- Test privately and let the client know that no one besides them will ever see the results.

-- Avoiding humor, and do the test firmly, but also be a little sensitive.
+- Avoid humor, and do the test firmly, but also be a little sensitive.

 - If they are too embarrassed to have their waist measured by someone, let the client measure their own waist after instructing them on how to do so.